What are Modules?

 • How do I Add items to Modules?

 You can add new or existing content items in the LMS to a module.
 You can also add an item to multiple modules, or multiple iterations of an item to one module.
-When you add items to a Module, please be aware that the status of the Module ...
+When you add items to a Module, please be aware that the status of the Module overrides ...

 • How do I add Modules to my course?